 who can sing on a day like this.

 Joe Corrie (1894–1968) was a poet, miner and playwright.
-'The greatest Scots poet since Burns', according to T.S Eliot, and once described as a Welsh Scot,…Continue
+'The greatest Scots poet since Burns', according to T.S Eliot, and once described as a Welsh Scot, his poems were inspired by the mining communities of West Fife.…Continue

-In Time O'Strife is a well-constructed drama with evocative music and dance that strikes a chord in human…Continue
+In Time O'Strife is a well-constructed drama with evocative music and dance that strikes a chord in human emotions.…Continue

 Bedroom Farce, a significant play for both Alan Ayckbourn and the National Theatre, London, has been given new life by Black Rat Productions.
 Their revival of this well regarded comedy is currently on tour.